Huawei-ClevelandStateUniv/BallBouncing-Optimization/README.md

 In this project, we are trying to build the most simpliest model with strong nonlinear dynamics.
 One deminsional ball bouncing with ground contact model very well satisfied this requirement.

-The dynamics of Ball Bouncing system is defined below:
+The dynamics of Ball Bouncing system and optimization problem define is shown in xxxx.ppptx